Badminton in the United States: Diane Cornell

 On January 7, 2020, Diane Cornell died after her fight with breast cancer for many years.
 Diane served as president of the United States Badminton Association (now USA Badminton) in the 1990s.
 During her time as president, she worked in partnership with IBF (now known as BWF) to welcome individuals to the 1996 Olympic Games in Atlanta.

-Outside of badminton, Diane was a long-time official for the Federal Communication Commission (FCC) and served as chairmen for several years.
+Outside of badminton, Diane was a long-time official for the Federal Communications Commission (FCC) and served as chairmen for several years.
 In 2017, her work was recognized with the FCBA Excellence Award in Government Service.

 Beiwen Zhang

-Beiwen Zhang is one of the most accomplished United States professional badminton players.
+Beiwen Zhang is one of the most successful United States professional badminton players.
 She has a record of 290 wins and 170 losses.
 Zhang has made over $250,000 in prize money from her accomplishments.
 She is currently ranked 16th in the world.

 Beiwen Zhang started playing badminton at the age of eight.
 The reason she started playing was because her immune system did not function properly, and Zhang's parents encouraged her to participate in a sport in order to strengthen it.
 Zhang started playing competitively in 2004.

 Popularity

 Badminton is not a popular sport in the United States for several reasons.
 One of the main reasons is that badminton in the U.S. is seen as a backyard sport.
 Due to this, the sport has not grown much.
 Another reason is the lack of Olympic success by American athletes.
 This lack of success is another reason why the sport has not grown in comparison to other sports.
-Finally, wages are a huge reason why badminton has not gown.
+Finally, wages are a huge reason why badminton has not grown.
 Badminton fails to receive substantial media attention in the United States and with that comes low wages.
 Participants can earn up to $15,000 for winning a championship, which is a relatively small amount of money in comparison to an average football player that has a salary of $2.7 million.